 With super good oral hygiene, daily flossing or water flossing, regular checkups, and wearing a nightguard (if you’re prone to clenching and grinding) you can help to ensure that you get the best possible outcome from a dental crown procedure.

-Dental crown cost totals will vary depending on where you live and which dental crown types you and your dentist choose.
+Dental crown cost totals will vary depending on where you live and which dental crown types you, dental insurance, and your dentist choose.
 Here’s an estimated breakdown of the fee structure when it comes to one design to the next (cost is per tooth.)

-Crowns help you save your smile, both functionally and aesthetically.
+Getting a dental crown helps you save your natural tooth and smile, both functionally and aesthetically.
 They’re used for adults and children alike.
 Now that you know everything about a dental crown procedure, including dental crown types, dental crown costs, and common dental crown problems…what are you waiting for?
 Avoiding treatment could risk sacrificing your tooth altogether.
 If you have hesitations about treatment, be sure to talk to your dentist one-on-one, or even seek out a second opinion.